louahola/sous_chef/README.md

 Usage
 =====

-The chub\_sous\_chef cookbook will setup a jenkins server with the focus on cookbook testing.
+The sous\_chef cookbook will setup a jenkins server with the focus on cookbook testing.
 Many of the recipes are designed to only be included in other recipes, these are noted by starting with underscore('_').

 This cookbook by default will setup a job per cookbook.
 These jobs will be broken into several steps as part of a cookbook testing pipeline.
 These steps include: